Guest article: The development of game intelligence in children's football - an accompaniment or essential?

 • Where are my teammates?

-• Where is the ball ?
+• Where is the ball?

 • Where are my opponents?

-#2 Understand and interpret
+#2 Understanding and interpreting

-• Classify the game situation correctly
+• Assess the game situation correctly

-• Access experiences and wealth of knowledge
+• Access experience and knowledge

-#3 Decision Making
+#3 Decision making

-• Weigh up opportunities and risks
+• Weighing up opportunities and risks

-• find suitable solution
+• find a suitable solution

-#4 Technical execution
+#4 Technical design

-That's exactly how it is, because 80% of mistakes in professional football are decision-making errors (game intelligence) and not technical errors.
+That's exactly how it is, because 80% of the mistakes in professional football are decision-making errors (game intelligence) and not technical errors.

-This means that no matter how technically gifted you are and how many passing sequences you train, if the players can't find solutions for certain game situations, often make wrong decisions or simply take too long, a large and extremely important component is missing.
+This means that no matter how technically gifted you are and how many passing sequences you train, if the players cannot find solutions for certain game situations, often make wrong decisions or simply take too long, a large and extremely important component is missing.

-How can you train game intelligence?
+How can you train gaming intelligence?

 About the author: